zx0223winner/HSDSnake/docs/Usage.md

 > [!TIP]
 > If the mkGFF3.pl does not work on your gff3 file due to the format of naming, there are other ways/options to generate the fakegff, check the next rules and substitue the fakegff for whichever works.

+> [!WARNING]
+> The mkGFF3.pl was adopted from MCScanX_protocol which is not exactly same (Wang, Yupeng, et al. Nature Protocols 19.7 (2024): 2206-2229.)

 `scripts`:
 ```
 mkdir -p {params.dir};\